docktie/docktie/readme.md

 (docktie > cooltool) ~$
 ```
-You will get a visual indicator "(docktie)" in your CLI prompt once you successfully initialized the tool.
+You will get a visual indicator like "(docktie > cooltool)" in your CLI prompt once you successfully initialized.

 NOTE: It has to be run from within your project.
 Otherwise, you will see this error:
 ```